wdawson/okta.github.io/_source/_posts/2018-11-30-web-app-with-express-angular-graphql.md

 `);
 ```

 The first two lines import `graphqlHTTP` and `buildSchema`.
 The function `graphqlHTTP` plugs into Express and is able to understand and respond to GraphQL requests.
 The `buildSchema` is used to create a GraphQL schema from a string.
-Let's look at the schema definition in a little detail.
+Let's look at the schema definition in a little more detail.

 The two types `Player` and `Ranking` reflect the contents of the database tables.
 These will be used as the return types to the GraphQL queries.
 If you look closely, you can see that the definition of `Ranking` contains a `player` field that has the `Player` type.
 At this point, the database only has an `INTEGER` that refers to a row in the `players` table.
 The GraphQL data structure should replace this integer with the player it refers to.